 If you are the type who likes to post achievements to your online friends, nearly all GPS watch software supports sharing on Facebook and Twitter.

 Along with wireless functionality, watches with that feature will also automatically sync with your computer.
 This means as soon as the watch enters the same vicinity as your PC, the data automatically downloads.
+They can be buggy but a watch reset usually solves this.

 If you are connected with Strava, it will often automatically sync to Strava as well.